 Past, Present and Future of Retail Research (7.5 ECTS)

-Course director: Professor Sara Rosengren and Professor Anne Roggeveen
+Course Directors: Prof. Sara Rosengren and Prof. Anne Roggeveen

 This course introduces the retail research canon, spanning early works in in-store marketing to the latest research on sustainability and digitalization in retailing.
-The reading list is multi-disciplinary with a focus on articles published in leading retailing journals such as the Journal of Retailing.
-The purpose of the course is to guide the participants in the many areas of retailing research, discuss the topics and their relevance, and to discover promising avenues for future research in collaboration with industry experts.
+The reading list is multi-disciplinary with a focus on articles published in the leading academic retailing journal: Journal of Retailing.
+The purpose of the course is to guide the participants in the many areas of retailing research, discuss the topics and their relevance, and to discover promising avenues for future research in collaboration with industry experts from companies and organizations.

 Note: For this course, food and housing at Kämpasten Conference Center will be provided for all admitted participants

 Methods in Retail Research (5 ECTS)

 Course Director: Assistant Prof. Wiley Wakeman

 Retail research includes many and varied methodologies, ranging from in-store experiments to big data analysis to case studies and ethnography and more.
 This course will have a particular focus on experiments.
 The course will also offer insights into a broader scope of methods used in retail research.
 To achieve this, one afternoon will be devoted to meeting retail researchers from different disciplines and universities.
 These researchers will share their in-depth knowledge of their preferred methods and give the participants an overview of the diverse nature of retail research.

 Course Directors: Prof. Sara Rosengren and Assistant Prof. Fredrik Lange